gaswelder/react-slippy-map/readme.md

 The map needs the `center` and `zoom` properties to be set.
 When the user drags the map, its `onCenterChange` property is called with the new center coordinates as the argument.
-When the user uses the mouse wheel, the map's `onZoomChange` property is called with the new zoom level as the argument.
+When the user uses the mouse wheel, the map's `onWheel` property is called with the wheel event as the argument.
 It's up to the parent component then to apply the new state values and pass them back to the map as properties.